sheffardj/bayes-project/README.md

 ### Instructions

-See the "Init.R" files in `/Morgan` and `/Hanan` for connecting you github account.
+See the "instructions.R" file for connecting your github account.
+I can help, it is not usually an easy process but worth it once it is set up.